aaronbloomfield/slp/uva/syllabus.md

 **Connectivity:** While using electronic devices during class that are not directly course related (i.e., social media) is strongly discouraged, you will need to have *some* means of connecting to the Internet during lecture.
 This can be a laptop, smart phone, or anything else that can log into a website.

 **Participation:** Participation is vital to this course.
 You must participate in the lecture (i.e., by attending) and in your project and group meetings.
-You must participate in the work of the group -- this means that **everybody** must contribute to the code base.
+You must participate in the work of the group -- this means that **everybody** must contribute to the *code base*.
 Furthermore, you will be required to fill out occassional surveys (4-5 a semester) and complete your time tracking.

 **Grades:** See the [first slide set](course-introduction-fall.html#/) for details.
 This course is not being graded on a bell curve, which means that everybody could receive an A.  Likewise, everybody could receive a D.  Any disagreement with any of the returned grades, including iteration evaluations, must be brought up within two weeks of when the grade was returned.
 Failure to produce a viable and working software system -- in either December (for CS 4970) or May (for CS 4971) -- will result in either an **incomplete or failure for the entire group**.
 Note that for the 4th year BS CS majors, this will prevent May graduation.